synergylabs/BuildingDepot/docs/docker-implementation.md

 ## Why it is shaped this way

 The design choices all come back to a few ideas.
 Keep the metadata and the timeseries in the databases each is good at, which is Mongo and InfluxDB.
 Run BD's three processes as separate containers so each can be scaled, restarted, and read in logs on its own, while still sharing one image so there is only one thing to build.
 Render config and secrets at container start so the image stays clean and portable.
-Put a single nginx in front so there is one address surface and one place for TLS.
+Publish the app ports to host loopback and let a single host nginx terminate TLS in front, so there is one address surface and one place for TLS across every co-located service, and no private key ever enters a container.
 Expose RabbitMQ to the host because the live consumers genuinely live outside this stack.
 Everything else, the health gating, the bootstrap, the XML-RPC patching, exists to make an older single-host codebase behave correctly now that its parts live in separate containers.